tenguzera/tenguzera/README.md

 # Hello ~~world~~, I am João Ricardo! 👋
-Currently studying Information Systems at Universidade de São Paulo, I love to learn and, at the moment, looking for new oportunities!
+- 🌱 Currently studying Information Systems at Universidade de São Paulo;
+- :computer: I love to learn new things and, at the moment, I'm looking for new oportunities!
+- :ear: Feel free to speak to me in English, Portuguese or Japanese!

 ## ⚡ Tech Stack